byggstyrning/idswidget/README.md

 ## Features

-- IFC file selection from uploaded StreamBIM documents and validation against IDS specifications
+- IFC and IDS selection from uploaded StreamBIM documents and validation.
 - JSON and HTML report generation
 - Integration with StreamBIM for 3D model visualization
 - Highlighting of failed entities in the 3D model